 Paul Thomas Jenkins is Chairman of OpenText Corporation, a multinational enterprise software firm.
 He has served as a director of OpenText since 1994 and as its Chairman since 1998.
 From 1994 to 2005, Mr. Jenkins was President and Chief Executive Officer, and then from 2005 to 2013, Executive Chairman and Chief Strategy Officer of OpenText.
 Prior to that, Mr. Jenkins was employed in technical and managerial capacities at a variety of technology companies dating back to the late 1970s.
-Mr. Jenkins has an MBA from Schulich School of Business at York University, an M.A.Sc. in electrical engineering from the University of Toronto and a B.Eng. & Mgt. in Engineering Physics and Commerce from McMaster University.
+Mr. Jenkins was an MBA from Schulich School of Business at York University, an M.A.Sc. in electrical engineering from the University of Toronto and a B.Eng. & Mgt. in Engineering Physics and Commerce from McMaster University.

-Board/committee

-membership 2014 atter ndance Other publi c company board r
+Board/committee membership 2014 attend lance Other pub Other public company board memberships

-Board 3 of 3 100% OpenText OpenText Corporation
+Board 3 of 3 100% OpenTex t Corporation

 Audit 3 of 3 100% TransAlta Corporation

-Total 6 of 6 100% Manulife F inancial
+Total 6 of 6 100% Manulife Financial

-Total shares Ownership multiple

-Securities held and DSUs Total market value of annual retainer
+Securities held Total shares and DSUs Total market value Ownership multiple of annual retainer

 Common shares RSUs DSUs Options

-- 4,539 4,539 \$185,191 0.93x
+- 4,539 ' 4.539 \$185.191 0.93x